 - Ensure the entire fat kernel is removed from the interior of the brisket.
 It will not ever, ever render out.

 - Cover the entire brisket in yellow mustard.

 - Rub with your favorite rub recipe

 - Prepare your smoker to 230*F and add wood.
 I used one chunk of hickory and two chunks of pecan

-- Place brisket in the smoker and insert temp probe.
+- Place brisket, fat side up, in the smoker and insert temp probe.

 - Once meat reaches 165*F, get a disposable broiling pan and fill with one cup of strong coffee, place brisket in pan with coffee and cover tightly, then Cook until 190*F.

 - Construct a pouch out of aluminum foil.

 - The bottom of it needs to be water tight.

 - Remove brisket at 190*F and transfer to aluminum foil.